Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Introduction

 The recently developed neuroimaging technique \textit{Scattered Light Imaging (SLI)} uses a reverse setup: Instead of measuring the scattering patterns for each brain region separately, the whole brain section is illuminated from different angles and the transmitted light is measured under normal incidence \cite{menzel2021}.
-In contrast to coherent Fourier scatterometry, SLI can be performed with commercial LED light sources and reconstructs crossing nerve fiber directions for whole brain tissue samples with micrometer resolution.
-So far, SLI measurements have been performed with a fixed polar angle of illumination of about $\theta \approx 47^{\circ}$ and azimuthal steps of $\Delta\phi=15^{\circ}$ (\textit{angular SLI measurement} \cite{menzel2021}).
+In contrast to coherent Fourier scatterometry, SLI can be performed with commercial LED light sources and reconstructs crossing nerve fiber directions\footnote{Although SLI can determine the in-plane directions of multiple crossing nerve fibers, it cannot discern whether one fiber is above or below another one.} for whole brain tissue samples with micrometer resolution.
+So far, SLI measurements have been performed with a fixed polar angle of illumination of about $\theta \approx 47^{\circ}$ and azimuthal steps of $\Delta\phi=15^{\circ}$ (\textit{angular SLI measurement}, \cite{menzel2021}).
 Each pixel in the resulting image series is associated with a light intensity profile that shows peaks at different positions, revealing the directions of crossing nerve fibers.
-The software \textit{SLIX (Scattered Light Imaging ToolboX} \cite{slix}) enables the generation of human-readable parameter maps, showing e.\,g.\ the individual orientations of several crossing nerve fibers.
-However, because the accuracy is limited by the azimuthal step size, the light intensity profiles contain less information than the complete scattering patterns, and the fiber orientations cannot be reliably determined at the borders of the image due to asymmetric illumination.
+The software \textit{SLIX (Scattered Light Imaging ToolboX}, \cite{slix}) enables the generation of human-readable parameter maps, showing e.\,g.\ the individual orientations of several crossing nerve fibers.
+While 3D-PLI yields a single fiber orientation for each measured tissue voxel, angular SLI was shown to reveal the in-plane directions of up to three crossing nerve fiber bundles with $\pm 2.5^{\circ}$ accuracy (for $\Delta\phi=15^{\circ}$, see \cite{menzel2021}), providing valuable additional information for fiber tractography algorithms.
+Also in other regions with low 3D-PLI signal (e.\,g.\ out-of-plane fibers), SLI can serve as validation in order to obtain more reliable fiber directions.
+However, the light intensity profiles obtained from angular SLI measurements contain much less information than the complete scattering patterns (especially for non-radially symmetric scattering patterns), and the fiber orientations cannot be reliably determined at the borders of the image due to asymmetric illumination.